 In 2011, the Oklahoma legislature authorized generous tax credits for donors to Scholarship Granting Organizations (SGOs) like Opportunity Scholarship Fund.
 These SGOs are not-for-profit entities that must expend at least 90% of their revenues on private school scholarships.

 All donors are eligible for Oklahoma tax credits of 50% of the annual donation amount.

 Effective January 1, 2016, donors who pledge in writing to give the same amount over two years will receive a 75% tax credit for both years.
 All donations receive a written receipt letter.

 Regardless of donation amount or tax credit percentage, annual Oklahoma tax credits may not exceed $1,000 for individuals; $2,000 for families filing jointly; and $100,000 for eligible business entities.
 “Pass-through” business entities (partnerships, subchapter S corporations and limited liability companies that flows the business financial activity to the owners’ individual tax returns) are not subject to the tax credit limitations of $1,000/$2,000 for individual and married filing jointly returns.

 *Please speak with a tax specialist about the positive tax implications for you as an individual or for a company for participating in the Opportunity Scholarship Fund.

 ** Please speak with a tax specialist about using a 529 Plan to help with tuition and other associated expenses.

-We are very grateful to the following businesses for their generous support of our needs-based financial aid program through the Opportunity Scholarship Fund.
+We are very grateful to the following businesses for their generous support (past and present) of our needs-based financial aid program through the Opportunity Scholarship Fund.